-In March of 2012, the North Carolina Sustainable Energy Association announced that the 2012 North Carolina building codes should reduce energy consumption in new homes by at least 15 percent from homes built in previous years.
-Improvements in insulation levels and window performance, as well as building envelope air leakage reduction should result in a substantial step forward in saving energy and reducing monthly electric and gas bills for home owners.
+As state and local building codes are updated each year, home builders are building more energy-efficient new homes and continue to reduce energy consumption from homes built in previous years.
+Improvements in insulation levels and window performance, as well as building envelope air leakage reduction, should result in a substantial step forward in saving energy and reducing monthly electric and gas bills for homeowners.

 The HERS Index (Home Energy Rating System) is the industry standard by which a home’s energy efficiency is measured and the nationally recognized system for inspecting and calculating a home’s energy performance.